 The Abel Tasman Coast Track, one of New Zealand’s Great Walks, is an easy three- to five-day tramp.
 The Abel Tasman Inland Track leads through forest, and has spectacular coastal views.
 The park can also be explored by sea kayaking and sailing.

-Kahurangi National Park, in the north-west South Island, is one of the most recently established parks and also one of the largest, at 517,335 hectares.
+Kahurangi National Park, in the north-west South Island, is one of the most recently established parks and at 517,335 hectares, also one of the largest.
 Ecologically rich, it was established in 1996 largely because of a new emphasis on preserving biodiversity and geodiversity.

 Kahurangi has the highest number of endemic plants (those unique to New Zealand) of any national park.
-Nearly half of all New Zealand's native plant species (around 1,200 species) are represented in the park.
-This includes over a third of all native trees, shrubs and climbers, and 80% of alpine plants.
-The park also has at least 38 species of nationally threatened plants.
+Nearly half of all New Zealand's native plant species (around 1,200 species) are represented in the park, including over a third of all native trees, shrubs and climbers, and 80% of alpine plants.
+The park has at least 38 species of nationally threatened plants.
 Beech forest dominates in the east, with conifer–broadleaf forest in the west and alpine plants in the highest areas.

 Kahurangi National Park is a geologically complex area.
 A distinctive coarse-grained pink granite is found in the west.
 There are also limestone and marble features, including bluffs, natural arches, sinkholes and some of the world’s deepest caves.

 The wild rivers attract kayakers, and the Karamea River is famous for its trout fishing.
 Caving is also popular.
 However, walking and tramping are the main attraction, with over 570 kilometres of tracks.
 The best known is the 82-kilometre Heaphy Track, one of New Zealand’s Great Walks.